Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/laptopsurvey.md

 that is normally adopted by experts in industry, thereby better ensuring that you are prepared for a position in the software and technology fields.

+Finally, I want to encourage you to actively engage with the course throughout the Fall 2020 semester.
+It is important that you watch all of the videos, participate in the YouTube Live streams and Google Meets, use all of the required software, and attend all of the in-person classroom sessions.
+To ensure that you best succeed in this course you must take ownership of your education by completing all of the work on time and communicating effectively with me and the student technical leaders who are part of the course's support team.

 ## Reminders

 Here are the three key points I want you to remember from my previous email: